Anton Berman

 • Brand is how your entire organization operates

-• Your audience needs to see you on several mediums to trust you
+• Your audience should see you everywhere to build higher trust

-• Services need to be just as top notch as branding
+• Services must be just as top notch as branding, otherwise it won't last

 • Follow ups are extremely effective, yet most people don't do it

-• Automation can enhance human roles, not fully replace them
+• Automation and gen AI will enhance human roles, not fully replace

-• Get things out quickly and continually improve, don't get stuck
+• Get an MVP out quickly but cautiously and continually improve, don't overthink

 What I'd Improve

-Many improvement are basically "I should've started this earlier", but some are just doubling down on strategies I knew worked.
+Many improvement are basically "I should've started this earlier", but some are just doubling down on strategies I saw were working:

 • Expand lifecycle marketing for repeat bookings

-• Improve referral incentives and build better automation
+• Improve referral incentives and build smoother automation

-• Hire more part time or contract employees for more scheduling flexibility
+• Hire more part time or contract employees for better scheduling flexibility

-• Outsource more of my day to day tasks so I can focus on scaling
+• Continue outsourcing day to day tasks to focus on scaling

 Contact